 - Advertising – yes those often annoying banners and advertising pop-ups are earning their hosting sites money.
 There are both Pay-per-click adverts (where I could get paid if someone leaves my site because they clicked on an advertisement), and high traffic sites can also sell advertising space on their sites.

 - Sell a Product or Service – I could use my site to sell my own product or service and combined passive and active income.
 For instance, although I’m in the process of leaving corporate life I have a number of valuable skills that I can offer as a consultant.
-This website could serve as a method of attracting interested parties to my startup consultancy service (once it starts of course – check back regularly!).
-Alternatively, by creating a physical or product of my own, I could also sell it via my website.
+This website could serve as a method of attracting interested parties to my startup consultancy service (it’s started!
+Check out Confident Costing‘s page).
+Alternatively, by creating a physical or product of my own, I could also sell it via my website…

 Other ways of generating money using SEO skills

 - Create sites to sell – using skills developed by creating my own website, I could choose a good domain name in a desirable niche and develop sites with the goal of selling them via a website broker or an online business sale site.
 These sites could be either built to maximize traffic without monetizing at all (this appeals to some buyers) or generate a passive income for you to keep prior to sale.
 Bear in mind that website valuation can vary depending on whether the site is monetized and how much it is earning.

 - Buy sites with potential – I could use my existing analytical skills to evaluate websites that are for sale and my newly acquired SEO skills to increase their income or valuation with the intention of flipping the sites (re-selling) or keeping them for their ongoing passive income.
 You can find sites via the same website broker or online business sale sites that you would use to sell a website.

 - Dropped domain lists – similar to the buying sites with potential, but without the content.
 There are lists of the websites that have not yet been renewed and are about expire or have expired.
 Often a source of excellent opportunities to build out new sites to either keep or flip.